SMC242/uni-notes/soc/Ethnicity/Ethnicity overview.md

 - Where women had been successfully integrated into the workforce, they identified more as black person

 This shows that what you are othered for defined your identity

+# Race
+- Sociologists are moving away from the term due to its strong relationship with [[Colonialism]]